Elskom/build-dotnet/README.md

 SOLUTION_FILE_PATH | `''` | Filepath of the solution of which contains all the projects to be packed, relative to root of repository
-TEST | `false` | Flag to toggle running unit tests for the projects built, disabled by default PACK | `true` | Flag to toggle packing the projects built, enabled by default
+TEST | `false` | Flag to toggle running unit tests for the projects built, disabled by default PACK | `true` | Flag to toggle packing the projects built, enabled by default PUSH | `false` | Flag to toggle pushing the packages to a nuget feed, disabled by default SOURCE_NAME  | `nuget.org` | The source to use when pushing, nuget.org by default

 **FYI:**
 - Unit testing code coverage would need to be set in the csproj or an ``Directory.Build.props`` file of the project that contains unit tests with these set: